Health Insurance • Supplemental Insurance Arizona • 2026

 How it pays

-Lump-sum or schedule (per ER/UC, fracture, imaging)
+Lump-sum or schedule (per ER/urgent care, fracture, imaging)

-Per admission/day; ICU & observation options
+Per admission or per day; ICU & observation options

 Best for

-Active families, high-deductible plans
+Active families, high-deductible plans, youth sports

 AZ tip

-Check ER copay offsets at urban hospitals
+Check how benefits offset ER copays at large urban hospitals

 Confirm network-agnostic cash even at out-of-area facilities